grnydawn/SetBuilders.jl/docs/src/operations.md

 SetBuilders sets support conventional set operations including union, intersection, difference, symmetric difference, and complement.

-All of the `@assert` checks in this page should pass.

 To support examples in this page, the following sets are pre-built.
 To learn how to use `@setbuild` for the following set creations, see [Set Creation](@ref).